homrajkarki555-collab/Project--Hospitality-Revenue-Operational-Analysis-Dashboard-Power-BI-DAX/README.md

 ## Data Source
 This data source is taken from Kaggle.
-Takening help of this dataset of Atliq Grands which owns 5 star hotels across India.
+Taking help of this dataset of Atliq Grands which owns 5 star hotels across India.
 We need to prepare a Dashboard, analyze the data & generate some insights for the stakeholders of Atliq hotels based on which they can take strategic decisions to improve its business.

 ## Objective
 The goal is to use this dataset and developed an interactive dashboard to help the revenue management team at Atliq Hotels track and analyze key performance indicators (KPIs) across 25 properties in 4 cities.